 What Should I Serve These Crackers With?

 I’m a huge cheese and crackers person.
 I love making charcuterie boards for Scott and I when we just want a light dinner.
 I’ll add cheese, crackers, and usually fruit and nuts, and some salami, prosciutto, or good pepperoni.
 It’s one of my favorite snacks of all time.
-These Ritz style crackers are just the missing link for my cheese and cracker love.
+These Ritz style crackers are just the missing link for my charcuterie love.

 But there are so many uses for these crackers, let’s not limit ourselves to just one: